jython/jython/src/templates/README.txt

   python gexpose.py int.expose ../../jython/src/org/python/core/PyInteger.java

-For each class their is an xxx.expose file describing what should be exposed.
+For each class there is an xxx.expose file describing what should be exposed.

-In addition their is an xxxDerived.java class that is completely generated with the script gderived.py.
+In addition there is an xxxDerived.java class that is completely generated with the script gderived.py.
 For the PyInteger class it is created thus:

   python gderived.py int.derived >../../jython/src/org/python/core/PyIntegerDerived.java